Differentially private inference via noisy optimization: Background

-It is important to note that the probabilities in the above definition are computed over the randomness of the function $h$, for any fixed neighboring data sets $x_{1:n}$ and $x_{1:n}'$.
+The probabilities in Definition~\ref{DefDP} are computed over the randomness of the function $h$, for any fixed neighboring data sets $x_{1:n}$ and $x_{1:n}'$.
 The most basic approach for constructing such a randomized function consists of adding random noise to a (deterministic) statistic, as we will discuss below.

-The definition of $(\varepsilon,\delta)$-DP limits the ability of a potential adversary to identify whether an individual is present or absent in a data set based on released randomized outputs, as it is difficult to distinguish between the probability distributions of $h(x_{1:n})$ and $h(x_{1:n}')$.
-This remark leads to a hypothesis testing interpretation of differential privacy pointed out by \cite{wassermanandzhou2010}.
-Indeed, one can interpret differential privacy as a protection guarantee against an adversary that tests two simple hypotheses of the form
+The definition of $(\varepsilon,\delta)$-DP limits the ability of an adversary to identify the presence of an individual in a data set based on released outputs, as it is difficult to distinguish between the distributions of $h(x_{1:n})$ and $h(x_{1:n}')$.
+This leads to a hypothesis testing interpretation of differential privacy pointed out by \cite{wassermanandzhou2010}.
+Indeed, one can interpret differential privacy as a protection guarantee against an adversary that tests two simple hypotheses of the form $H_0: x_i=s$ vs.\ $H_1:x_i=t$.
 Privacy is ensured when this testing problem is difficult, and $(\varepsilon,\delta)$-DP assesses the hardness of the problem via an approximate worst-case likelihood ratio of the distributions of $h(x_{1:n})$ and $h(x_{1:n}')$ over all neighboring data sets.

-\cite{dongetal2021} further built on this hypothesis testing interpretation of differential privacy and advocated for a new definition of Gaussian differential privacy that we will use throughout the rest of our paper.
+Building on the hypothesis testing interpretation, Dong et al.~\cite{dongetal2021} advocated for a new definition of Gaussian differential privacy that we will use in our paper.
 The definition involves a transparent interpretation of the privacy requirement: determining whether any individual is in a data set is at least as hard as distinguishing between two normal distributions $N(0,1)$ and $N(\mu,1)$ based on one random draw.
 The formal definition is a little more complex: